 The next most common developer that’s particularly known for producing excellent results when pushing film is Kodak’s D-76.
 This is one of the most well-known developers, having been produced in the same powdered form since the 1920s.
 If you like powdered developers, then D-76 will be the cheapest developer that produces outstanding results when pushing, and even developing film normally.

 Pro tip: push film in dilute film developers for the best results.
-This lowers the contrast, and reduces burning out the highlights by allowing the developer to exhaust in the dense areas during the development cycle.
-Learn more here.
+This lowers the contrast, and reduces highlight blocking by allowing the developer to exhaust in the dense areas during the development cycle.
+Learn more about stand developing your film here.

 What happens when I pull film?

 Pulling film is an important technique when you’re photographing in bright light, or when you want to reduce the amount of overall contrast and grain.